austta/austta.org.au/adelaidetim.md

 [Adelaide Metro](https://www.adelaidemetro.com.au).
 Each row in the table represents either an individual paper or PDF timetable.

+Historical timetables can be found on the [historical list](./adelaidehistory.html).

 Adelaide services are  operated   by:

-* Southlink -  Bus Contract  areas Outer North, Outer South and Hills
-* Torrens Transit - Bus Contract Areas North-South, East-West and Outer North East
+* Torrens Transit - Bus
 * Adelaide Metro - Trams and Trains

 Note that a timetable may appear several times as the list includes: